cilium/cilium/Documentation/contributing.rst

-Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kuberentes that are not yet declared stable by Kubernetes upstream:
+Runs the Kubernetes e2e tests against all Kubernetes versions that are not currently not tested as part of each pull-request, but which Cilium still supports, as well as the the most-recently-released versions of Kubernetes that are not yet declared stable by Kubernetes upstream:

 First stage (stable versions which Cilium still supports):